apkinalbert/CS50x_final_project/README.md

 ## Repository

-The source code for this project is available on GitHub: [https://github.com/apkinalbert/final_project]https://github.com/apkinalbert/final_project
+The source code for this project is available on GitHub: [https://github.com/apkinalbert/final_project](https://github.com/apkinalbert/final_project)

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.